AZT 300 Rules (adapted/stolen from greatdividerace.com)

 you cannot have anything shipped to a friend's house along the way.
 Commercial

-shipping, to a commercial address, period.
+shipping, to a post office, period.

 Competitors may only advance on the route via their own power.